OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: Benchmark Experiments

 \subsection{Experimental Setup}

-\textbf{Aerial Semantic Scene Completion.}\quad We benchmark CGFormer~\cite{cgformer}, a state-of-the-art and established SSC method, and use official implementations and evaluation protocols to ensure scientific rigor.
-Since CGFormer utilizes depth maps to back-project geometric priors, we replace its MobileStereNetV2 \cite{shamsafar2022mobilestereonet} with our DAv2-OccuFly (see next paragraph).
-Regarding evaluation metrics, geometry is assessed by voxel-level Intersection-over-Union (IoU), and semantics by mean IoU (mIoU) over non-empty classes, in line with prior research~\cite{huang2023tpvformer,li2023voxformer}.
-Specifically, we evaluate CGFormer~\cite{cgformer} (i) class-wise, (ii) group-wise, and (iii) altitude-wise, presented in \cref{subsec_quantitative_results}, effectively investigating implications on key characteristics that are natural to image-based aerial data generation and learning for SSC.\\ \textbf{Metric Monocular Depth Estimation.}\quad This task is crucial for vision-based SSC, as state-of-the-art methods, such as CGFormer~\cite{cgformer} and others~\cite{symphonies, li2023voxformer, occformer}, initialize 3D geometric priors via back-projecting metric depth maps (see \cref{sec_related_work}).
+\textbf{Aerial Semantic Scene Completion.}\quad We benchmark the state-of-the-art SSC methods Symphonies~\cite{symphonies} and DISC~\cite{liu2025disc}, using official implementations and evaluation protocols to ensure scientific rigor.
+As these methods require depth maps to back-project geometric priors (\cref{sec_related_work}), we replace their terrestrial depth estimator with our DepthAnything2-Occufly model (discussed in the next paragraph).
+Further details are provided in the supplementary.\\ \textbf{Metric Monocular Depth Estimation.}\quad This task is crucial for vision-based SSC, as state-of-the-art methods~\cite{liu2025disc, symphonies, li2023voxformer, occformer} initialize 3D geometric priors via back-projecting metric depth maps (see \cref{sec_related_work}).
 Notably, no established metric mono depth models exist for the aerial domain.
-To this end, we evaluate the potential of OccuFly's metric depth maps by benchmarking Depth Anything V2 ViT-Small Metric (DAv2-metric)~\cite{yang2024depthAnythingV2}, a state-of-the-art metric monocular model.
-Technically, we follow the DAv2 metric adaptation protocol and fine-tune the affine-invariant model on OccuFly’s training split with metric depth supervision, referred to as DAv2-OccuFly.
-We evaluate the performance with established metrics following~\cite{yang2024depthAnythingV2}.
+We therefore evaluate the potential of OccuFly's metric depth maps by benchmarking foundation models in zero-shot and fine-tune settings for MapAnythingV1.1~\cite{keetha2026mapanything}, Metric3Dv2~\cite{hu2024metric3dv2}, and DepthAnything version 2~\cite{yang2024depthAnythingV2} and version~3~\cite{lin2025depthanything3}, using established metrics and official implementations.
+Note that MapAnything cannot be fine-tuned, as it is trained for 3D reconstruction and produces depth maps only as a byproduct.
+Furthermore, DepthAnything3 does not provide train scripts.
+We therefore zero-shot evaluate it and fine-tune v2 instead.